angelhc31/AI-LLM-DEVELOPMENT-ROADMAP/06 - LLM Course (Hugging Face)/README.md

 ## 📚 Certificate

-This course **does not currently provide an official certificate** of completion, although a certification program for the Hugging Face ecosystem is being considered.[1]
+This course **does not currently provide an official certificate** of completion, although a certification program for the Hugging Face ecosystem is being considered.

 ---